-In some cases, primary teeth must be removed by your general dentist for reasons such as trauma, infections and the like.
-When this happens, its important to maintain the spacing until the permanent tooth erupts properly in its path.
+In some cases, primary teeth must be removed by your general dentist for reasons such as trauma or infections.
+When this happens, it is important to maintain the spacing until the permanent tooth erupts properly in its path.
 A “space maintainer” is placed immediately to prevent the adjacent teeth from shifting into its place.
 If a “space maintainer” is not placed, you will be looking at a longer treatment time at a more costly expense down the road.

 Occasionally, we see patients who still have their primary upper canines.
-The panoramic x-ray image will let Dr. Varghese know if we need to extract the baby canines in order to help the permanent canines erupt properly in its path before they get “stuck” in the roof of the mouth (palate).
-Unfortunately, once a canine is in the palate, the only way to bring it down is with a small surgical procedure from an oral surgeon, so we can slowly but surely bring the canine into proper alignment.
+The panoramic x-ray image will let Dr. Varghese know if we need to extract the baby canines in order to help the permanent canines erupt properly in their space before they get “stuck” in the roof of the mouth (palate).
+Unfortunately, once a canine is in the palate, the only way to bring it down is with a small surgical procedure by an oral surgeon, so that we can bring the canine into proper alignment.

 As you can see, baby teeth serve many important funtions in the development of the permanent or “adult” smile.
+Monitoring growth and dental development from a young age can usually prevent major issues such as canine impaction at a later age.
 Every child is unique and the decision to extract primary teeth or not is one that you and Dr. Varghese can make together.

 Call our office for a complete and complimentary exam.
-Remember, age 7 is the optimal age to begin monitoring dental eruption for orthodontics.
+Remember, age 7 is the optimal age to begin monitoring growth and dental eruption for orthodontics.